Notes for Service Developers#

 In addition unity supports additional scopes, the most notable of which are:

-: Gives you the assurance profile according to the REFEDS Assurance Framework and the extensions.
-For HDF we use the profilesIGTF Dogwood
+credentials: Gives youssh_key(andpreferred_username, if specified by the user)eduperson_entitlement: Gives you AARC-G002 formatted entitlements (globally unique group memberships, roles, ....
+Extremely useful!)eduperson_assurance: Gives you the assurance profile according to the REFEDS Assurance Framework and the extensions.
+For HDF we use the profilesIGTF DogwoodandRAF Cappuccino.